|

 all other relationships suffer and no amount of time management,

-household organization, self-help, spiritual friendships, mentors, or
+household organization, self-help, spiritual friendships, mentors,

 counselors will help.
 These measures may seem to provide temporary